Nathan Williams (Zydeco): Career

 Williams began playing professionally around the age of 21.
-Just five years after graduating from high school, Williams was recording 45s on his brother's El Sid independent record label.
+Five years after graduating from high school, Williams was recording 45s on his brother's El Sid independent record label.
 Sid opened a club in Lafayette, El-Sid-O's, and Nathan became a regular Friday night performer there.

 Williams got his lucky break after Buckwheat Zydeco had left Rounder Records for Island Records.
 Rounder was in need of an accordionist to fill a spot on a project they had lined up.
 Buckwheat Zydeco suggested Williams for the position; he auditioned and got the recording contract.
 In 1985, he formed his band, Nathan & the Zydeco Cha-Chas, with which he plays to this day.
 Williams named the band after a Chenier instrumental song.
 In 1988, Williams and the band performed for the first time at the New Orleans Jazz & Heritage Festival.

 The Cha Chas played at the New Orleans Rock n' Bowl for the first time in November 1992.
 After their successful performances as well as those by John Delafose and Beau Jocques, the venue began to host zydeco bands every Thursday night beginning in spring 1993.
 In 1997, Williams released a live album recorded at the club, titled I'm a Zydeco Hog: Live at the Rock 'N' Bowl, New Orleans.
 Nathan and the Zydeco Cha Chas performed at the 30th anniversary celebration of the venue in November 2018.

 Early in his career, The New York Times wrote that the then-25 year old Williams was "poised to become important; already he is being mentioned as one of the people revitalizing the genre".
 A few months later, the newspaper described him as "rightly considered one of the best young zydeco musicians in Louisiana".

 His musical style combines elements of zydeco, jazz, blues and R&B. Williams writes most of the band's original tunes.